-We also provide this tree memorial service on our property.
+This tree memorial scattering service is also on our property.
 Similar to the scattering garden, we receive your loved one’s ashes through the mail.
-Then, we prepare a site for a new tree — scattering the ashes during the planting process.
+Then, we prepare a site for a new tree.
+We scatter the ashes during the planting process.
 After planting, we place a stone at the base of the tree and send a certificate of release.

 The memorial trees are also available for visitation during the days of celebration.
-Our visitors enjoy seeing the tree grow from year to year.
+Our visitors enjoy seeing the tree grow each year.

 Scatter Ashes at Sea

 The ocean holds a special meaning for many people.
 Many people scatter ashes in the sea when the person has served in the Navy, Coast Guard, or Marines.
 Others choose it as a final resting place for fishermen.
 Many families like to choose a seaside close to a favorite vacation spot — where they spent quality time with their loved one.

 Burial at sea is legal as long as you abide by the EPA guidelines.
 This means you’ll need to be at least 3 nautical miles offshore and file the appropriate paperwork.
 We recommend choosing a scattering service that is familiar with these guidelines and operates in compliance with the regulations.
 Then you are free to focus on your family and friends during the scattering ceremony.

 At Rest Ashured, we offer two types of burial at sea: attended and unattended.
 Attended ceremonies allow the family and friends to journey with the remains on a boat to the scattering location.
 Unattended ceremonies take place without the family or friends present.